Xeeshanmalik/Entity-Resolution/Readme.md

 9) In the end, the output will be saved in the file named DBLP_Scholar_perfectMapping_[Zeeshan_Malik].csv

-Assumptions:-
+**Assumptions**:-

 The training for the complete two files is a bit time consuming.
 For fast check there are subsets from both the files ending with test.
-The code is configure with it.
+The code is configured with it.
 To run training on original files you need to pass the name of both the files as parameter to the code.